1. What is the ARIA Music Teacher of the Year Award?

 8.2.
 The judging school will create a shortlist of 20 Music Teachers.
 The decision of the judging school is final and no correspondence will be entered into.
 The judging school is under no obligation to disclose or otherwise discuss with any persons, the nature of such considerations, and decisions made by the judging school.

-9. When will the Award Nominees be announced?
+9. When will the Award Nominees be announced to the public?

 10. What happens if a Music Teacher is an Award Nominee?

 10.1.
 Each of the Award Nominees will be paired with an Australian music artist ("Award Ambassador").
 The pairing of each Award Nominee with an Award Ambassador is at the discretion of ARIA in consultation with The Song Room.
-The Award Ambassador will visit the school or class room of the Award Nominee on a date to be scheduled by ARIA and The Song Room in 2018.
-Each Award Nominee must be available for the visit by the Award Ambassador (specific dates and times to be advised at a later date).
+The Award Ambassador will visit the school or class room of the Award Nominee on a date to be scheduled by ARIA and The Song Room in 2019.
+Each Award Nominee must be available for the visit by the Award Ambassador (specific dates and times to be advised at a later date but anticipated to ocur between August and early September 2019).

 10.2.
 The Award Ambassador will visit the Award Nominee’s school or class to learn about their Music Program.
 The visit of the Award Ambassador to the school/classroom of the Award Nominee will be recorded and photographed for use by ARIA, The Song Room and third parties, in various formats and mediums in relation to the Award (including for inclusion in the ARIA Awards program and activities related to the ARIA Awards program) and the promotion of the Award and the ARIA Awards.
 Consent to being photographed and/or recorded is a condition of accepting the Award nomination.